Luigi Laghi Group Leader View More

 Genomic instability and mismatch repair defects

-Microsatellite Instability to act as stage-dependent predictor of survival in Colorectal Cancer patients alongside a decreased risk of metastases, due to specific genetic and epigenetic changes of the primary tumor.
+Microsatellite Instability acts as stage-dependent predictor of survival in Colorectal Cancer patients alongside a decreased risk of metastases, due to specific genetic and epigenetic changes of the primary tumor.
 Focusing on the molecular basis of Hereditary Non-Polyposis Colorectal Cancer in the setting of deficient DNA mismatch repair (or Lynch syndrome), a large mono-institutional series of Colorectal Cancer was collected to address the prognostic role of underlying types of genomic instability.

 Tumor infiltrating immune cells